Cycling South Africa: the complete guide and itinerary (40k words!)

 Cycling KwaZulu-Natal: St Lucia and iMfolozi National Park – 673km

-cycling south africa safety
+st lucia south africa

 From Lesotho, we crossed the beautiful and difficult Sani Pass and returned to South Africa where we cycled a fairly boring and busy road to Durban on the coast.
 We started pedaling north again, mostly on the N2 highway.
-We visited the coastal town of Ballito and Tugela Mouth and spent a few days in Santa Lucia, famous for its hippo population.
+We visited the coastal towns of Ballito and Tugela Mouth and spent a few days in Santa Lucia, famous for its hippo population.

 Not far from St Lucia, lies the Hluhluwe Imfolozi National Park, the oldest Nature Reserve in the entire African continent.
 It is about an hour’s drive from St Lucia and there are several organized safari options.